GeminiDRSoftware/DRAGONS/astrodata/doc/ad_CheatSheet/cheatsheet.rst

 Tables
 ======

-Tables are stored as ``astropy.table`` ``Table`` class.
-FITS tables are represented in astrodata as ``Table`` and FITS headers are stored in the NDData `.meta` attribute.
-Most table access should be done through the ``Table`` interface.
-The best reference is the Astropy documentation itself.
+Tables are stored as :class:`astropy.table.Table` class.
+FITS tables are represented in :mod:`astrodata` as |Table| and FITS headers are stored in the
+|NDAstroData| :attr:`~astrodata.nddata.NDAstroData.meta` attribute.
+Most table
+access should be done through the |Table| interface.
+The best reference is the
+|astropy| documentation itself.
 Below are just a few examples.

 ::